Vegetable-SYC/fnk0090-docs/docs/source/fnk0090/codes/C/4_WiFi_Working_Modes.rst

 .. image:: ../_static/imgs/4_WiFi_Working_Modes/Chapter04_02.png
     :align: center

-When ESP32-WROOM successfully connects to “ssid_Router”, serial monitor will print out the IP address assigned to ESP32-WROOM by the router.
+When ESP32-WROOM successfully connects to "ssid_Router", serial monitor will print out the IP address assigned to ESP32-WROOM by the router.

 The following is the program code: